EndsOfTheEarth/QueryLite/README.md

 ## Core features

 * Typesafe queries in code.
-  - Designed to work with nullable reference types and .net 8.0.
+  - Designed to work with nullable reference types and .net 10.0.
 * Sql Select, insert, update, delete and truncate queries.
 * Supports sql syntax e.g. Join, Left Join, Where, Order By, Group By, Union and Nested Queries.
-* Does not do any client side filtering like linq to sql.
+* Does not do any client side filtering.
 * Query syntax clear and easy to read.
+* Dynamic queries have performance similar to Dapper.
+* Prepared queries have performance similar to raw Ado.net sql.
+* Efficient memory allocation.
+* No slow context start up times.
 * Debugging features that show sql queries being executed.
   - Events Like - QueryExecuting, QueryPerformed.
   - Query results contain the executed sql.
   - Breakpoint on query.
 * Code generation tool for table definitions.
 * Table definition validator.
-* Supports both Sql Server and PostgreSql.
+* Supports both Sql Server, PostgreSql and Sqlite.
 * Schema description attributes to allow documentation generation.

 ## Dynamic And Prepared Queries